indie-mirror/indienet-docs/content/site/styleguide/_index.en.md

 ---
-title: "Styleguides"
+title: "Style Guides"
 date: 2018-03-06T13:47:49+01:00
 draft: false
 ---

-## CSS Styleguide
+## CSS Style Guide

 Below are the basic rules we use for writing CSS consistently.